psi4/psi4/doc/sphinxman/source/glossary_psivariables.rst

 .. psivar:: DOUBLE-HYBRID CORRECTION ENERGY

-   The scaled MP2 correlation energy correction [Eh] appended to an underlying functional when a DH-DFT method is requested.
+   The scaled MP2 correlation energy correction [E_h] appended to an underlying functional when a DH-DFT method is requested.
    Quantity :math:`E_{\text{DH}}` in Eq. :eq:`DFTterms`.